The CSH App is available on iOS and Android

 IACS supported endemic countries including Ethiopia, Fiji and the Solomon Islands in the submission of a dossier and compendium of evidence for scabies to the Strategic and Technical Advisory Group (STAG) for NTDs.
 The STAG concluded that all the criteria were met for scabies.

 The ILDS collaborated with the WHO on the publication “Recognising Neglected Tropical Diseases through Changes on the Skin: a Training Guide for Front-line health workers”.
-The publication will be released in spring 2018 and implementation support provided to countries.
+The publication was released in spring 2018 and implementation support provided to countries.